In a Doppler test, the flow of blood through veins and arteries is calculated by the high-frequency sound waves.

 - Check for blocked arteries and weakness in arteries i.e for an aneurysm.

-- And check for tumours in the stomach and for problems related to blood flow in pancreas, liver, kidney, and spleen.
+- And check for tumors in the stomach and for problems related to blood flow in the pancreas, liver, kidney, and spleen.

-Your doctor may recommend for a doppler test when he/she suspects the following:
+Your doctor may recommend a doppler test when he/she suspects the following:

-- Deep vein thrombosis (DVT): If you are a smoker or obese you are most likely to have DVT.
+- Deep Vein Thrombosis (DVT): If you are a smoker or obese you are most likely to have DVT.
 DVT is common in people above the age of 50.
-The risk involved in the surgery process for is high because the blood clot is formed in a vein that is located deep inside the body.
+The risk involved in the surgery process is high because the blood clot is formed in a vein that is located deep inside the body.

 - Atherosclerosis: While atherosclerosis is mainly caused due to ageing it can also occur because of family history, high blood pressure, diabetes, smoking and lack of exercise.

-- Continuous wave Doppler: The flow of blood in the vessels are analyzed by the pitch change in the sound wave.
+- Continuous Wave Doppler: The flow of blood in the vessels is analyzed by the pitch change in the sound wave.
 The flow of blood in the region that is blocked or narrow is determined by the doctor by observing the pitch change.

 - Duplex Doppler: Standard ultrasound methods are used to create images of the blood vessels and the organs surrounding it.
 Apart from this, the sound waves are used to create a graph showing the direction and the speed of blood flow.

-Generally, one should not wear any jewellery and will be asked to change into the gown provided for the test.
-If you are a smoker it is advised stop smoking 4-5 hours before the test.
+Generally, one should not wear any jewelry and will be asked to change into the gown provided for the test.
+If you are a smoker it is advised to stop smoking 4-5 hours before the test.
 If the test is to be done on your stomach, you should have to fast for 6-12 hours and drink less water.
-Women taking pelvic ultrasound have to drink one litre of water before an hour of the test.
+Women taking pelvic ultrasound have to drink one liter of water before an hour of the test.